henriqueguarneri/anisotroPy/README.rst

 AnisotroPy is the base for the Qgis Plug-in, further details are available in Guarneri (2018).

-Any form uses the BSD 3-Clause License.
+AnisotroPy uses the BSD 3-Clause License.

 Anitropic Transformation Example
 ^^^^^^^^^^^^^^^^^^^^^^^^